albenakr/first-project-rock-band/README.md

 ## UX

+The idea behind the overall design of the page was to provide an emersive experience, where each section is a small piece of discovering or re-discovering the band through its history or music.

+I was aiming for simplistic design, which focuses the attention on the few key elements, rather than overflooding the page with too much information and imagery.

+The goal was to create a page, which provides an interactive experience to the user, rather than simple outlay the information.

+To do so, several overarching design decisions were made:

+* There is a lot of 'breathing space' between the sections, as well as each element in a given section.

+* There is minimal text and a lot of the functionality is emphasized through icons or transitions.
+Examples of that would be the music links or the album covers, which reveal the content of the album once clicked.

-The colors across the page were in slight variations of three main colors: grey, light grey and cyan.
+* The colors across the page were in slight variations of three main colors: grey, light grey and cyan.
+The colors were chosen to have two neutral ones, emphasizing the content within the sections, and one more bold colour - cyan - which would make the page a bit more memorable with a more unique and characteristic design.
 The colours are consistent across the different sections, text, buttons, as well as input fields to create a more seemless user experience.

+The page was, as expected from any modern web page, designed to be responsive and work equally well on both mobile and larger screens.

 ### Wireframes

 ## Features